CyberArchitect777/hackathon1-hackstreetboys-staying-safe-online/README.md

 ### Header & Navigation bar

-The header contains a brand piece of text that appears on all pages aligned to the left.
+The header contains a brand piece of text that appears on all pages aligned to the left and links to the home page as per convention.
 The right-sided navigation bar is designed to be responsive at all screen sizes.
-The links used are descriptive and necessarily long-winded for user-friendliness.
+The links used are descriptive and necessarily long for user-friendliness.
 Given the length of the topic names, a link called "Menu" is always present for the user to select hidden options from a dropdown list.
 This is shown here in mobile view.

 ![Navigation bar in mobile view](/assets/images/docs/navbar-mobile.png "Navigation bar in mobile view")